rust-lang/rust/docs/dev/README.md

 # Profiling

-We have a built-in hierarchical profiler, you can enable it by using `RA_PROF` env-var:
+We have a built-in hierarchical profiler, you can enable it by using `RA_PROFILE` env-var:

 ```
 RA_PROFILE=*             // dump everything